Fairchild Tropical Botanic Garden: Research and conservation

 Fairchild scientists conserve tropical plants, attempting to avoid the extinction of species and their habitats.
-This work leads to quantifiable conservation benefits to Fairchild's priority geographic investment regions (South Florida, Caribbean, oceanic islands, tropical Africa, and Madagascar) and plant groups (palms, cycads, tropical fruit, and tropical trees).These have been selected because of conservation need, institutional expertise, and history.
+This work leads to quantifiable conservation benefits to Fairchild's priority geographic investment regions (South Florida, Caribbean, oceanic islands, tropical Africa, and Madagascar) and plant groups (palms, cycads, tropical fruit, and tropical trees).
+These have been selected because of conservation need, institutional expertise, and history.
 Main activities include field exploration of important plant areas, conservation assessments, species recovery, and direct support to in-situ conservation.

 Fairchild partners with area colleges, including Florida International University, University of Miami, Miami Dade College, and University of Florida, to train graduate and postdoctoral students.

 In 2014, Fairchild Gardens and the City of Coral Gables partnered with the Million Orchid project to restore the orchid's prominence in Miami-Dade County after native orchids were destroyed during the development of Miami more than a century ago.
 Fairchild reintroduced three native orchid species to Coral Gables; the Florida butterfly orchid, the cowhorn orchid, and the cockleshell orchid.
-One of the other 18 species reintroduced was the tiger orchid, the largest orchid species in the world.

 In 2015, Fairchild Tropical Botanic Garden has partnered with NASA’s Kennedy Space Center on the Growing Beyond Earth Challenge (GBC) to assist scientists with testing edible plants to be used for future space missions.
 Testing involves using equipment for the project that emulates conditions on board the International Space Station.
 A little botany lab is also used to test growth with LED lighting and an irrigation system.